Autism Therapy & Family-centred Intervention:

 Parents are the most important agents for change:

 Parents are the natural experts on their child and therefore the logical and most important agents for change.
-Where parents are actively involved with their child at home and receive sufficient guidance and support that comes early enough and is well enough informed, a child can make a lot of progress provided appropriate guidance
+Developmental challenges like autism or other difficulties with relationships and communication, affect not just the child, but the whole family.
+Where parents are actively involved with their child at home and receive sufficient guidance and support that comes early enough and is well enough informed, the child (as well as his family) can make a lot of progress provided appropriate guidance

 - comes early and is intensive enough